chairbender/fantasy-football-auction-ai/README.md

 # fantasy-football-auction-ai
-An AI for doing a fantasy football auction
+An AI for doing a fantasy football auction, using the gym fantasy football auction environment